wireservice/csvkit/docs/index.rst

 .. note::

     If you need csvkit to be faster or to handle larger files, you may be reaching the limits of csvkit.
+Consider loading the data into SQL, or using `xsv <https://github.com/BurntSushi/xsv>`_.

 Why csvkit?
 ===========